Women in Afghanistan: Politics and workforce

-The Afghan National Security Forces (ANSF), which includes the Afghan National Police, have a growing number of female officers.
-One of the Afghan National Army Brigadier generals is Khatol Mohammadzai.
+The Afghan National Security Forces (ANSF), which included the Afghan National Police, had a growing number of female officers.
+One of the Afghan National Army Brigadier generals was Khatol Mohammadzai.
 In 2012, Niloofar Rahmani became the first female pilot in the Afghan Air Force pilot training program to fly solo in a fixed-wing aircraft, following the footsteps of Colonel Latifa Nabizada, the first Afghan female pilot ever to fly a military helicopter.
 Other notable Afghan women include Naghma, Aryana Sayeed, Seeta Qasemi, Yalda Hakim, Roya Mahboob, Aziza Siddiqui, Mary Akrami, Suraya Pakzad, Wazhma Frogh, Shukria Asil, Shafiqa Quraishi, Maria Bashir, Maryam Durani, Malalai Bahaduri, and Nasrin Oryakhil.

 The most popular traditional work for women in Afghanistan is tailoring, and a large percentage of the population are professional tailors working from home.
-Since the fall of the Taliban, women have returned to work in Afghanistan.
+Since the initial fall of the Taliban, women had returned to work in Afghanistan.
 Some became entrepreneurs by starting businesses.
 For example, Meena Rahmani became the first woman in Afghanistan to open a bowling center in Kabul.
-Many others are employed by companies and small businesses.
+Many others were employed by companies and small businesses.
 Some engaged in singing, acting, and news broadcasting.
 In 2015, 17-year-old Negin Khpolwak became Afghanistan's first female music conductor.

 In 2014, women made up 16.1% of the labor force in Afghanistan.
-Because the nation has a struggling economy overwhelmed with massive unemployment, women often cannot find work where they receive sufficient pay.
-One area of the economy where women do play a significant role is in agriculture.
+Because the nation has a struggling economy overwhelmed with massive unemployment, women often could find work where they received sufficient pay.
+One area of the economy where women played a significant role was in agriculture.
 Of the number of Afghans employed in the agriculture field or similar occupations, about 30 percent of them are women.
-In some areas in Afghanistan, women may spend as much time working on the land as men do, but still often earn three times less than men in wages.
+In some areas in Afghanistan, women may spend as much time working on the land as men do, but still often earned three times less than men in wages.